nrootconauto/MrChrootBSD/README.md

 - Do chroot in userspace
 - Partial `ptrace` emulation(limited,you can run `gdb` in your MrChroot's sort of and it will make you happy maybe)
 - (Currently) buggy user permisions database(`perms.db` using `db(3)`)
+- X11 within MrChrootBSD easily with the `-X` option.

 ## Non-Features
   Some of these will be removed(added to features) in the future